 April is a wonderful month.
 Flowers are everywhere, fishing is getting into gear and the summer garden is laden with promise.
-Foraging can be a little thin in my neck of the woods, however, as the greens are starting to go as the weather warms, But there is one delight to be had: Elderflowers.
+Foraging can be a little thin in my neck of the woods, however, as the greens are starting to go as the weather warms.
+But there is one delight to be had: Elderflowers to make elderflower cordial.

 Finding the buttercream flowers isn’t too tough: Elderberries grow everywhere near rivers, and Northern California is loaded with bushes big and small.
 I’ve never seen them before April here, but they bloom even earlier in SoCal, and in the Southeast.